alan-y-han/nihongowakarimasen/README.md

 # nihongo wakarimasen

 High quality translator for foreign language videos and audio, using Whisper and LLM translation.
-Geared especially towards Japanese to English translation for youtube videos, TV shows and radio.
+Geared especially towards Japanese to English translation for youtube videos, TV shows and radio, but should work for any language.

 Uses OpenAI APIs to perform speech to text transcription, and text to text translation.